 The important thing to remember about the function body is that it starts with the same 4 spaces indentation (or 1 tab, if you prefer) that we saw with if-statements and for loops.
 The indentation is required by Python.
 Otherwise, it would have no way of telling which lines of code are inside the function and are, therefore, part of it, and which are outside of it.

-Functions With Input
+Functions with Input

 Now let's go over another example.
 This say_hello function is pretty good, but it doesn't do much.
 What if we wanted to have a custom greeting, depending on a customer's first name?

-We can do this by updating our function, like this.
+We can do this by updating our function like this.

 The body of the function is also pretty simple.
-We define a variable called greeting and we set it to the string that consists of the word hello with the customer_name appended at the end, and then we print the greeting.
+We define a variable called greeting, and we set it to the string that consists of the word hello with the customer_name appended at the end, and then we print the greeting.

 Functions that Return a Value

-So far we have explored only functions that have some effect on the world, but don't actually return a value to us.
+So far, we have explored only functions that have some effect on the world but don't actually return a value to us.
 We mentioned earlier that an example of a function that takes some input and returns an output is len.
 Now, let's build our own function that takes some input and returns an output.

 What might be an example of such a function?

 A simple one would be a function that takes two numbers, let's say a and b, and returns their sum.
 Here's the code for it.
 It looks pretty much like the other functions.
-It starts with the def keyword, followed by the name of function, which is add.
+It starts with the def keyword, followed by the name of the function, which is add.
 You will often find functions named as verbs or at least containing verbs.
 That's because we want to indicate in the function name what the function actually does.

 So this function named add has two inputs represented by a and b here.
-You could also call them first_number and second_number, it's up to you.
-And that's pretty much it for the function header - except, of course, don't forget about the colon at the end.
+You could also call them first_number and second_number.
+It's up to you.
+And that's pretty much it for the function header – except, of course, don't forget about the colon at the end.
 As for the body, most of it should also hopefully be fairly straightforward.
-We define a variable called sum and we set it to be a plus b.
+We define a variable called sum, and we set it to be a plus b.

 The last line is where the magic happens.
 Instead of printing, we write return sum.
-That return is a keyword and it tells Python that what this function should do is expose the value of the variable sum as an output value.
+That return is a keyword, and it tells Python that what this function should do is expose the value of the variable sum as an output value.

 How a Function Ends